 The sun gloves are lightweight gloves — they fit well.

 All-in-all, if you’re an adventurous outdoor person who likes to get wet, the Shelta series of sun hats and sun protection clothing should make your must-have gear list.
 The Shelta Seahawk is lightweight and offers far more sun protection than a standard baseball cap — and it holds up well to water sports.
 Its lightweight material does just fine on hikes, works great while fly fishing in waders in full sun.
-I taken Shelta hats backpacking, kayaking, stand-up paddle boarding, hiking, fishing and camping.
+I taken Shelta hats backpacking, kayaking, stand-up paddle boarding, rafting, hiking, fishing and camping.
 Very highly recommended.